Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Preliminaries

-One can also consider phases of MPS with respect to short-depth circuits and \emph{measurements}~\cite{piroli2021quantum}.
-In this framework, one can have $O(1)$ additional auxiliary systems on-site that can be entangled with the system via the circuits and then measured.
-In addition, one may perform further circuits after the measurement.
-In particular, the circuit one performs after a measurement is allowed to depend on the outcome of the measurement (and all previous measurements outcomes).
-These combined operations are referred to as \textit{circuits, measurements and feedforward} (CMF).
-In this work, we restrict ourselves to projective measurements, i.e., $\{P_i\}_i$ with $P_i^2=P_i\ge0$ and $ \sum_i P_i=1$.
-Naturally, when considering phases with respect to CMF, what is relevant is the cumulative circuit depth of the protocol.
-Moreover, we consider asymptotically deterministic transformations (i.e., no post-selection); that is, we consider transformations that succeed with a probability that converges to one as $N \rightarrow \infty$.
-Thus, two MPS belong to the same phase with respect to CMF if they can be asymptotically transformed in one another (in the sense of convergent sequences above) via CMF (as described above) with a $O(\polylog(N))$ cumulative circuit depth.
-In Ref.~\cite{piroli2021quantum}, it was shown that the inclusion of measurements and feedforward collapses the phase diagram for MPS into a single phase.
+In this work, we restrict ourselves to projective measurements, i.e., to collections $\{P_i\}_i$ with $P_i^2=P_i\ge0$ and $ \sum_i P_i=1$.
+Moreover, we consider \emph{asymptotically deterministic transformations}; that is, we do not allow post-selection, and we require the success probability of the protocol to converge to one as $N \rightarrow \infty$.
+Two MPS are therefore said to belong to the same CMF phase if they can be asymptotically transformed in one another---in the sense of convergent sequences above---via CMF protocols of cumulative circuit-depth $O(\polylog N)$.
+In Ref.~\cite{piroli2021quantum}, it was shown that the inclusion of measurements and feedforward collapses the entire phase diagram of MPS into a single phase.